ianhussey/SCED/README.md

 ### power_meta()

-Rough *a priori* power analysis for SCED's between subjects meta analysis based on the equations derived from Valentine et al (2009) by Quintana ([2017](https://towardsdatascience.com/how-to-calculate-statistical-power-for-your-meta-analysis-e108ee586ae8)).
+Rough *a priori* power analysis for SCED's between subjects meta analysis based on the equations derived from Valentine et al. (2009) by Quintana ([2017](https://towardsdatascience.com/how-to-calculate-statistical-power-for-your-meta-analysis-e108ee586ae8)).
 Some approximations are made: e.g., Valentine et al assume a between groups design and the use of Cohen's *d* over the SCED package's Hedge's *g*.
-The function therefore likely underestimates power somewhat.
+The function therefore likely underestimates power by a small degree.
 Note that power analysis should not be used in isolation to determine sample size: number of participants, timepoints, etc should also take methodological recommendations for SCEDs into account.

 ## To do

 - Explicate that the expectation is that B>A, and add option to reverse (which is more than inverting the probability in cases of ties)

 - Change Rusico's A point estimate to the whole sample estimate rather than the median bootstrap?

-- add meta power analysis to vignette

 - update screenshots in readme